dclong/blog/misc/content/2019-03-08-python-logging.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+## General Tips

+1. Do NOT use `%`, `str.format` or f-string to format strings when you log messages.
+    Instead,
+    passing parameters to logging methods so that lazy string evaluation can be leveraged.

+        :::python
+        logger.info("%s is copied to %s", src_file, des_file)

 ## [loguru](https://github.com/Delgan/loguru)